 After some much needed food, we walked around town for a bit longer and enjoyed the spring weather and sunshine.
 We left Sedona with our stomachs full and a nice base layer tan for the days ahead.
 Our GPS was set for Flagstaff Arizona which began our next leg of the trip.

 We drove and drove for awhile until we saw somewhere where we wanted to stop.
 The sign promised scenic views and we needed to stretch our legs.
 The stop was at the Native American Craft Market.
-We were pleasantly surprised at the goods and crafts they had to offer.
 We found some unique souvenirs to take home for our travel room.
 It was a big win in our book to pick up something unique and creative.
 We picked up a hand-crafted arrow made from an old oak tree and birds of a feather wrapped in turquoise leather and an arrowhead at the end.
 Along with the arrow, I picked up a native american made dream catcher for my niece.
 The stop proved to be worthwhile and the views did not disappoint either, they were amazing.

 The craft tables started to close around 5pm and we thought it was best to head out before the sun started to set in a couple of hours.
 We were now driving through some curvy mountains roads and I let Amanda take over to enjoy the Charger’s V8 Hemi power.
 I played passenger and watched the trees go by as I enjoyed the cliff-side views.
 For awhile there we were playing cat and mouse with a Corvette and a Mustang that were following close behind us.
 I kept reminding Amanda that fast is smooth, smooth is fast.
 The curvy road and crests made the drive fun but I wanted to make it to Flagstaff in one piece.
 As she smirked and hit the gas coming out of the corner, you could tell she was having a good time!